Pantonym/DV300_Term1/README.md

 * We would also like to make the website completely responsive.
 * Experience points can be added per crafted item, and the more experience you have the more items you can purchase on the marketplace.
 * Administrator can see how much stock is left in the marketplace, as well as a limited stock for the marketplace.

+### Future Implementation - successfully implemented
+* A summary page that lists the totals of each ingredient across all agents (warehouses)

 <!-- Final Outcome -->
 ## Final Outcome